LinkageIO/cob/docs/index.rst

 Acknowledgements
 ================

-I would like to thank all members of the Myers Lab for their extensive and patient mentorship.
-I would also like to thank Max Franz, for all of his work on `Cytoscape.js <http://js.cytoscape.org/>`_, and assistance in getting it integrated optimally.
-Finally I would like to thank the open source web development community in general.
-This project was only possible because of the robust ecosystem of packages available for use by everyone.
+We would like to thank Dr. Chad Myers and all members of the Myers Lab for their extensive feedback and input on this project.
+We also would also like to thank Max Franz, for his assistance on getting PolyWas integrated with Cytoscape.js.
+Finally, we would like to thank the participants of the 2019 Rocky Mountain Genomics HackCon for their feedback on this project.

 Funding
 =======

-J.J., R.S., and J.M. were partially supported by a Biomedical Informatics and Computational Biology (BICB) Fellowship.
-This work was supported by a grant from the National Science Foundation to N.M.S.
-(DBI-1237931) and by US Department of Agriculture Hatch funds to N.M.S. and C.L.M.
-R.S., R.B. and C.L.M. were partially supported by grants from the National Science Foundation (IOS 1126950 and DBI 0953881).
-C.L.M. is supported by the CIFAR Genetic Networks Program.
-The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.
+This work was supported by funding from the National Science Foundation (IOS-1126950, IOS-1444503, and IOS-1450341), the USDA Agricultural Research Service (5070-21000-039-00D), and the USDA National Institute for Food and Agriculture (2016-67012-24841).